xueyufish/reading-list/README.md

 # Tech Resource

-A curated list of my tech resrouces.
+A curated list of tech resrouces.

 ### Contents